The Christian Chronicle

 By Timothy Sparks

-There is a tremendous amount of confusion about the term "denomination," even though we might hear the word used regularly.
+There is tremendous confusion about the term "denomination," even though we might hear the word used regularly.
 When a word is not found within Scripture, we must determine the meaning as defined by others who have done the necessary research to define a word properly.
 Therefore, we turn to a resource such as a dictionary.
 Naturally, we have to use some "scholarship" in order to substantiate our claims rather than defining a word to mean whatever we might want it to mean.
 Such is the case with the word "denomination," since it does not occur in standard English translations of God’s Word.

 I once heard an instructor give his definition of "denomination."
 He said that it means "a part of a greater whole," primarily appealing to the term "denominator" since he wished to link "denomination" with "division."
 Certainly, the word "denominator" in a mathematical fraction implies division, and there is much division among religious denominations.
 However, an injustice is done to the definition of "denomination" since "division" is not synonymous with the primary, secondary, or tertiary definitions of "denomination."
 Had the instructor done his due diligence by examining the definition of "denomination," he would have known that authoritative sources give quite a different meaning.